 The Graduate Committee may extend conditional or provisional admission to graduate applicants.
 Please refer to page 156 of the Tusculum College catalog for the particulars (details).

-A transfer applicant must have transcripts sent from each previous institution denoting all college work taken.
+A transfer applicant must have official (sealed) transcripts of all college coursework mailed directly to Tusculum College from each previous institution.
+All transcripts must be sent to P.O.
+Box 5051 in order to be considered for admission to Tusculum College.
 Only those transcripts sent by the credit-granting institution will be deemed as official.
 A transcript from the secondary school must be sent if fewer than 12 college level credits have been earned.

 Transfer applications will be considered void if discovery of previous attendance at another institution is not disclosed at the time of the application, and a direct violation of the College’s Code of Conduct will be noted.
 Transfer applicants must be eligible to return to the institution previously attended.